mdamyanova/SoftUni-BlockchainDevCamp-MeowMeow/README.md

 # MeowMeow
-**MeowMeow** is a DApp (Decentralized Application) implemented with Java and Solidity.
+**MeowMeow** is a DApp (Decentralized Application) implemented with Java, JavaScript and Solidity.
 The project keeps some data and logic in the Ethereum blockchain and provides an application to access it.

 ## General Requirements
 - Smart contracts, implemented in Solidity, deployed in the Ropsten testnet
-- Client-side - JSPs, JavaScript
+- Client-side - JavaScript, React.js
 - Decentralized Storage - IPFS
 - Unit tests - Truffle
-- Server-side logic - JavaEE, Tomcat, Web3j, IPFS
+- Server-side logic - Java, Spring Boot, Web3j, IPFS
 - Token - MEOW token

 ## Business Logic